Why I made my child an authorized user on my credit card

 However, not all parents think that making their children authorized users is a good idea.
-Financial adviser Joyce Rojas decided that she would help her son build his own credit from scratch.
+For example, financial adviser Joyce Rojas decided to instead help her son build his own credit from scratch.

 What happens when you make your child an authorized user?

-You are responsible for paying all charges made on your account —even the charges made by your child—and most credit cards allow parents to set spending limits to ensure that their child doesn’t accidentally charge more than the household can afford.
+You are responsible for paying all charges made to your account — including the charges made by your child.
+Most credit cards allow parents to set spending limits to ensure that their child doesn’t accidentally charge more than the household can afford.

 Can making your child an authorized user build their credit?

 One of the biggest benefits of making your child an authorized user is the opportunity to help your child build good credit at a relatively young age.
-When a person becomes an authorized user on a credit card, any activity on the credit card has the potential to become part of their credit report.
+When a person becomes an authorized user, any activity on the credit card has the potential to become part of their credit report.

-If you make an on-time payment on your credit card, for example, your child could have that same on-time payment added to their credit history—and since payment history makes up 35% of your FICO credit score, this positive payment record could give your child the opportunity to start building credit even before they are old enough to open a credit card of their own.
+Each time you make an on-time payment toward your credit card, for example, your child could have that same on-time payment added to their credit history.
+Payment history makes up 35 percent of your FICO credit score, so this positive payment record could give your child the opportunity to start building credit even before they are old enough to open a credit card of their own.

-Having good credit when you take out a car loan could save you a lot of money, in terms of lower interest rates.
+Having good credit when you take out a car loan (or mortgage or any other loan) could save you a lot of money in terms of lower interest rates.
 Building good credit early can also help your child access some of today’s best credit cards — especially when they might otherwise be limited to starter credit cards or credit cards for people with no credit history.

-What else can you do to help your child build good credit?
+Other ways to help your child build good credit

 “We talked a lot about credit, and why it’s important to live within our means,” says Spencer.
 “I was also battling a huge student loan debt, so I made sure they understood how compounding interest worked, and why it is important to pay off credit card debt.”

-Rojas, on the other hand, decided to teach her son about credit by helping him get a secured credit card of his own.
-That way, he would be responsible for all of the purchases — and all of the payments.
+Rojas, on the other hand, says her decision to help her son build credit by getting a secured credit card of his own made him responsible for all of the purchases — and all of the payments.

-“It gives him privacy around what he’s purchasing rather than me seeing everything he buys,” Rojas told us.
+“It gives him privacy around what he’s purchasing rather than me seeing everything he buys,” Rojas says.
 “It also frees me from having to ask him why he’s spending on XYZ or telling him he’s spending too much.
-I don’t want to babysit my teenager — I want to empower him to become aware of the repercussions of his own actions.
-Getting him a secured card vs. adding him as an authorized user did just that!”
+I don’t want to babysit my teenager — I want to empower him to become aware of the repercussions of his own actions.”

 How long should your child be an authorized user?

-Some parents may decide to remove their children as authorized users once their children graduate from college or start their first job.
+Some parents may decide to remove their children as authorized users once they graduate from college or start their first job.
 Other parents prefer to keep the authorized user relationship active.

 “Both my children are adults now and are still on one of my credit cards,” says Spencer.
-“They don’t actively use it, but it provides them a positive credit history, and more importantly, they always have access to funds in an emergency.”
+“They don’t actively use it, but it provides them a positive credit history.
+More importantly, they always have access to funds in an emergency.”

-Keeping her daughters as authorized users also gives Spencer the opportunity to provide financial support at a moment’s notice.
 “Not too long ago, my oldest was driving across Texas and called to chat.
-I could tell she was exhausted and didn’t want her to risk her life by continuing the drive so I told her to get a hotel and put it on my card,” Spencer told us.
-“I think these types of moments build a strong mother-daughter relationship in all areas.
+I could tell she was exhausted and didn’t want her to risk her life by continuing the drive so I told her to get a hotel and put it on my card,” Spencer says.
+“I think these types of moments build a strong mother-daughter relationship.
 They know I will always be there for them, regardless of what the situation is or the need.”

 The bottom line

-Should you add your child as an authorized user on your credit card?
-For some parents, it’s an easy way to help their children build credit at a relatively early age.
+For some parents, authorized user privileges can be an easy way to help children build credit at a relatively early age.
 Other parents may encourage their children to open their own lines of credit instead of piggybacking on a shared credit account.